 Liz Weissert practices complex commercial litigation with a focus on federal antitrust litigation and is a member of Ballard Spahr’s Antitrust and Competition Group.
-In her antitrust practice, Liz has defended clients in matters involving claims of tying, monopolization, price-fixing, wage-fixing, and no-poach agreements.
+Liz is also a member of Ballard Spahr's Life Sciences Industry Group and has experience representing multiple global pharmaceutical companies in all manner of disputes.
+In her antitrust practice, Liz has defended clients in matters involving claims of conspiracies to restrain trade, including price-fixing, wage-fixing, no-poach agreements, information sharing, and group boycotts as well as other types of antitrust claims such as tying and monopolization.
 Liz also has experience in matters involving federal RICO and fraud claims, as well as consumer class action litigation.